 - The average semi engine has 400-600 horsepower, compared with a car’s 100-200 horsepower.

 In a collision with a passenger car, these differences translate to more damage and greater injuries for the car driver and passengers.
+Basic physics tells us that adding more mass to a crash makes it more forceful.
+Smaller cars have to go much faster to create similar levels of force.

 For a free legal consultation with a Truck Accident lawyer serving Hattiesburg, call 800-537-8185